mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 database systems, and text processing.
 I am the author of a book on neural networks.

-In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.
+In my social science work, I have focussed on research and program evaluation in workforce development and training, labor markets, income security, and higher education.